-To train undergraduates and graduates in the interdisciplinary field of astrobiology as a minor to their major area of concentration.
+To train graduate students in the interdisciplinary field of astrobiology as a minor to their major area of concentration.
 Students of astronomy, biosciences, chemistry, geosciences and planetary sciences are often interested in studies related to astrobiology.
-This program will allow students to develop a strong core of understanding in astrobiology, thus enhancing their specific research in their traditional field of biosciences, astronomy, etc.
+This program will allow students to develop a strong core of understanding in astrobiology, thus enhancing their specific research in their major field

 The Department of Planetary Sciences offers multidisciplinary programs leading to the Doctor of Philosophy degree with a major in planetary sciences.
 Areas of specialization include, but are not restricted to, the experimental, observational, and theoretical study of planetary atmospheres; the interiors of planets and planetary satellites; asteroid and cometary astronomy and physics; meteoritics; problems of plasma physics associated with cosmic rays; the solar wind and its interaction with solar system bodies; celestial dynamics; solar physics; and investigations of the formation of the solar system and other planetary systems.